 What does all this mean, put together?
 That direction is critical – but it’s not synonymous with prescription.

-At General Motors, the dress code is only two words: ‘Dress appropriately.
+General Motors's dress code is only two words: ‘Dress appropriately.’

 When asked about the policy, GM’s Chief Executive, Mary Barra said: “You really need to make sure your managers are empowered – because if they cannot handle ‘dress appropriately’, what other decisions can they handle?
 And I realised that often, if you have a lot of overly prescriptive policies and procedures, people will live down to them.”

-When things are complicated, it makes sense that we cling to control.
+When things are complicated, it makes sense to cling to control.
 You might avoid a few mistakes this way, but the price is high.
-When we hold on too tight, we stifle innovation, culture and growth in the process.
-Motivation drops off, and our customers and community are the ones that feel it.
+When we hold on too tight, we stifle innovation, culture, and growth.
+Motivation drops off, and our customers and community feel it.

-Like parenting, relationships and pretty much all things involving people, trust goes both ways… and someone has to go first.
+Like parenting, relationships and pretty much everything involving people, trust goes both ways… and someone must go first.

 Real leaders trust first.
 Let some things go.